Meromorphic Convexity on Complex Manifolds: Meromorphic Convexity

-(2) This follows from the fact that on $\mathbb{CP}^n$ meromorphic functions are precisely rational functions and rational convexity is equivalent to the convexity with respect to complex hypersurfaces or with respect to positive divisors~\cite[Lemma 2.2]{Gu99}. \end{proof}
+(ii) This follows from the fact that on $\mathbb{CP}^n$ meromorphic functions are precisely rational functions and rational convexity is equivalent to the convexity with respect to complex hypersurfaces or with respect to positive divisors~\cite[Lemma 2.2]{Gu99}.